AngelineJCQ/AngelineJCQ/README.md

 ## Hey friend I am Chuqin Jiang 蒋楚沁!

-My name is pronounced as ChuChin not ChuKing.
+My name is pronounced as ChuTsin not ChuQueen.
 But you can call me **💕Angeline💕** as well.

 ### Three cities in my life